The blind men and the elephant

 The parable of the blind men and the elephant is thousands of years old and has several well-known variations.
-It goes more or less like this: a group of blind men that have never encountered an elephant before come across an elephant and begin to conceive of what it must look like based on what each one can touch.
-Each person feels something different, but touches only one part of the elephant, such as its tusk, leg, or tail.
+It goes more or less like this: a group of blind men that have never encountered an elephant before coming across an elephant and begin to conceive of what it must look like based on what each one can touch.
+Each person feels something different but touches only one part of the elephant, such as its tusk, leg, or tail.

 Some versions of the story then have the people getting into a heated argument over what the elephant must look like—the moral of the story being that, as individuals, we tend to claim truth based on our own subjective experience of a situation, rather than the experiences of others that (in their minds) may be no less accurate.

 Some IT teams feel this way: an asset management team might feel it has the whole picture of an IT estate based on assumptions derived from its purview, and because the cybersecurity team disagrees on the veracity of the data presented, dismisses other views as misguided.